WasatchPhotonics/PySideApp/README.md

         Well defined interfaces for easier testability

     100% Test Coverage:
-        Use pytest-qt and qtbot to click buttons and simulator an operator
+        Use pytest-qt and qtbot to click buttons and simulate an operator

     Continuous Integration ready:
         Example travis configuration
-        draft appveyor configuration
+        Draft appveyor configuration

     Multiprocessing:
         Provide framework for long-polling reads from hardware